roiskid/top-songs/readme.txt

 == Installation ==

-1. Download the zip folder named top-songs-plugin.zip
+1. Download the zip folder named top-songs.zip
 2. Unzip the folder and put it in the plugins directory of your wordpress installation. (wp-content/plugins).
 3. Activate the plugin through the plugin window in the admin panel.
 4. Go to Widgets to set it to widget area (best option is side area).